SirajRafique/Memory-Game/README.md

 This was chosen to give it a school effect; after all it is an English learning/memory game.
 The user Instantly knows what the topic is - Body parts.

+The graphics are consistent in style and colour.

 On the top right hand corner there are some links to the social media accounts.

 In the middle of the page, the user sees three buttons, Start/Help/Feedback.